Wakatem/HubSwitch/README.md

 ## How to Use

 Before using HubSwitch, ensure that your GitHub accounts' details are properly set up in the configuration file (`sampleConfig.json`).
-The configuration should include the GitHub username, email, and Personal Access Token (PAT) for each account. <br/>
+The configuration should include the GitHub username, email, and Personal Access Token (PAT) for each account.
+Ensure to store the path of the JSON file as an environment variable exactly named **HubSwitch**. <br/>
 ***Note: store the config in a secure place as it contains sensitive information.***

 ### Setup